Look at Me Girl

 Look at Me Girl is the fifteenth studio album by the American singer Bobby Vee, and was released in October 1966 by Liberty Records.
 The album featured the debut of Vee's backup band, The Strangers.
 The only single from the album was "Look at Me Girl".
 The album contains original songs as well as the covers such as "Sunny", "Sweet Pea" and "Turn-Down Day".

-The album peaked at No. 102 on the Cashbox albums chart.
+The album's title track, made its debut on the Billboard Hot 100 chart on July 8, 1966, eventually spending one week at number 52 during its 8-week stay, and number 67 on the Cashbox singles chart.
+The single was Vee's best showing since "I'll Make You Mine" in 1964, which also reached number 52 on the Billboard Hot 100.
+The album debuted on the Cash Box Looking Ahead albums chart in the issue dated October 22, 1966, and remained on the chart for two weeks, peaking at number 102.

 The album was released on compact disc by Beat Goes On on February 14, 2001, as tracks 1 through 12 on a pairing of two albums on one CD with tracks 13 through 24 consisting of Vee's 1967 album, Come Back When You Grow Up.

-Singles

-"Look at Me Girl" made its debut on the Billboard Hot 100 chart on July 8, 1966, eventually spending one week at number 52 during its 8-week stay, and number 67 on the Cashbox singles chart.
-The single was Vee's best showing since "I'll Make You Mine" in 1964, which also reached number 52 on the Billboard Hot 100.